-Property charges and other for the year ended December 31, 2011 include the write off of certain off-site golf memberships by Wynn Las Vegas, miscellaneous renovations and abandonments, including modifications of the Encore retail esplanade, closure of the Blush nightclub and the write off of certain costs related to a show that ended its run in Las Vegas in April 2011.
+Property charges and other for the year ended December 31, 2011 include the write off of certain off-site golf memberships, miscellaneous renovations and abandonments, including modifications of the Encore retail esplanade, closure of the Blush nightclub and the write off of certain costs related to a show that ended its run in April 2011.

-Property charges and other for the year ended December 31, 2010 include a contract termination payment of \$14.9 million related to a management contract for certain of the nightclubs at Wynn Las Vegas as well as miscellaneous renovations, abandonments and gain/loss on sale of equipment .
+Property charges and other for the year ended December 31, 2010 include a contract termination payment of \$14.9 million related to a management contract for certain of the nightclubs at Wynn Las Vegas as well as miscellaneous renovations, abandonments and gain/loss on sale of equipment.